CelineDknp/VISSOFTArtifact/README.md

 # Where can I find the VM ?

 The VM is available on Zenodo in open access, at [this link](https://zenodo.org/record/5266434).
 Simply download the file, unzip it, and load it into VirtualBox.
-For more detail on the installation process, see our `INSTALL.md` file.
+For more detail on the installation process, see our [INSTALL.md](https://github.com/CelineDknp/VISSOFTArtifact/blob/main/INSTALL.md) file.

 # How to reproduce the results found in the paper ?

-First, import our VM into VirtualBox, start it and log into Windows as described in `INSTALL.md` (User: VISSOFT; Password: VISSOFT2021).
+First, import our VM into VirtualBox, start it and log into Windows as described in [INSTALL.md](https://github.com/CelineDknp/VISSOFTArtifact/blob/main/INSTALL.md) (User: VISSOFT; Password: VISSOFT2021).
 When you are in, the steps are:

 1. Start PharoLauncher from the icon on the desktop
 2. Select the image "VISSOFT Artifact" and click on "Launch" (small green arrow in the top menu, all the way left)
-3. You should see an editor *Playgroud* in Pharo, whith three pieces of code.
+3. You should see an editor (*Playgroud* in Pharo), whith three pieces of code.
 4. Highlight the first 4 lines of code, right click and choose "Do it".
 5. What you see is the first view that we presented to the engineers: a Summary window with details on rules added or removed on the entire migration, along with three example graphs.
 6. Highlight the next block of 6 lines of code, right click and choose "Do it" again.